-State law prohibits smoking or using tobacco products on all district-owned property and at school-related or school-sanctioned activities, on or off campus.
+State law prohibits smoking or using tobacco products, or e-cigarettes on all districtowned property and at school-related or school- sanctioned activities, on or off campus.
 This includes all buildings, playground areas, parking facilities, and facilities used for athletics and other activities.
 Drivers of district-owned vehicles are prohibited from smoking while inside the vehicle.
 Notices stating that smoking is prohibited by law and punishable by a fine are displayed in prominent places in all school buildings.

-Fraud and Financial Impropriety
+Fraud and Financial Impropriety Policy CAA

-Policy CAA